ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \mathcal{B}G = (G \stackrel{\to}{\to} *)
 $$

-with composition canonically induced from the product in $G$.
+with composition induced from the product in $G$.
 A useful cartoon of this groupoid is

 $$
   \mathcal{B}G =